By Pedro Juarez Mejia

 A "dangerous" storm surge was expected to cause significant coastal flooding, it added.

-The weather system caused damage in the country's south over the weekend before it became a tropical storm, flooding 1,400 homes in Guerrero state and leaving three dead in Chiapas.
+The weather system caused damage in the country's south over the weekend before it became a tropical storm, with heavy rain blamed for three deaths in the southern state of Chiapas.

 Bringing Order To A World Of Disasters